 Most color digital images are made up of three color channels: red, green, and blue, usually referred to as an RGB image.
-Each of the color channels is actually a black and white image where the white pixels represent the color intensity of the selected channel.
+Each of the color channels is actually a black-and-white image where the white pixels represent the color intensity of the selected channel.

 Adding an alpha channel in GIMP allows you to add transparency to your image.
-The extra channel tells the computer which areas of the image are transparent (the black pixels in the channel) and which ones are opaque (the white pixels in the channel).
+The extra channel tells the computer which areas of the image are transparent (the black pixels in the channel) and opaque (the white pixels in the channel).
 This is sometimes known as an RGBA image (red, green, blue, alpha).

 The One-Step Guide to Adding an Alpha Channel In GIMP